mirage/mirage-www/tmpl/wiki/hello-world.md

 ### Step 1: Hello World!

-As a first step, let's build and run the MirageOS "Hello World" unikernel -- this will print a log message with the word `hello` 4 times before terminating:
+As a first step, let's build and run the MirageOS "Hello World" unikernel— this will print a log message with the word `hello` 4 times before terminating:

 ```